Em-Deesha/Todo-App-MCP-integration-with-Gemini-cli/README.md

-# Todo List App with FastAPI
+# Todo List App with FastAPI and MCP Integration

-A complete todo list application with a modern web interface and REST API built with FastAPI.
+A complete todo list application with a modern web interface, REST API built with FastAPI, and Model Context Protocol (MCP) integration for Gemini CLI.

 ## Features